rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

 - Submit your **completed planning worksheet** (shared Google Doc link)
 - Submit your project repository link on the provided platform
-- Ensure all functionality (CRUD) is working as expected
+- Ensure all functionality (Create and Read) is working as expected
 - Include a **README.md file** explaining the project's purpose, setup, and usage
 - **Deploy the project** on Netlify or Vercel